LDO-CERT/methlab/README.md

 - research on VT related to HASH of attachments
 - research  on VT related to the URL in the body
-- analysis of header anomalies (spf, from forged) -analysis of URL on Cooku and Sandbox
+- analysis of header anomalies (spf, from forged) -analysis of URL on Cuckoo Sandbox

 Once these data had been collected, there was a score that could have been assessed by the analyst.

-With the newest version, the analysis engine has been improved; instead of implementing each analysis engine, we have relied on [Cortex](https://github.com/TheHive-Project/Cortex) (by [The Hive Project](https://github.com/TheHive-Project/)) , standardazing the Application Programming Interface and using the already installed engines in Cortex.
+With the newest version, the analysis engine has been improved; instead of implementing each analysis engine, we have relied on [Cortex](https://github.com/TheHive-Project/Cortex) (by [The Hive Project](https://github.com/TheHive-Project/)) , standardazing the Application Programming Interface and using the already installed engines in Cortex (see this [list](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/analyzers)).

 Moreover, the Graphic User Interface has been entirely redeisgned to enhance its efficiency and to better track the activity (analysis assignment).